vasu31dev/playwright-ts/README.md

 3. We first navigate to the home page, then perform the login action, and finally verify if the login was successful.

 In this example, the `LoginPage` represents a login page in the application.
 It has methods to navigate to the homepage, perform a login action, and check if the login was successful.
+Similarly, `ProductsPage` and `MiniCart` are also the page objects that has the functions for the respective pages.

 Refer [Utilities](#utilities) section for more information on Utilities.